-The design of Civic Park will serve as a metaphor on two levels to educate the public of our historical precedence of being good water stewards and to demonstrate how this resource can be recycled on-site.
+The design of Civic Park serves as a metaphor on two levels: to educate the public of our historical precedence of being good water stewards and to demonstrate how this resource can be recycled on-site.

 Historic precedence of water use

 Four connected water elements in the new park design (items 1, 3, 7 and 8 in Figure 2) demonstrate how our early settlers used the San Antonio River flow from its headwaters.

 By damning the river in the current zoo area, they could transport water via the extensive acequia system to irrigate their fields through flooding and ultimately return water into the river.